Click on image for names of team members pictured.

 A. Robert Russell III is the Treasurer and Controller for each of the Palmer affiliated companies.
 Bob supervises the day-to-day financial, accounting and tax matters for all of Palmer's projects, including periodic reporting to investors and lenders and preparation of financial statements and tax returns.
 He assists in the preparation of and is responsible for monitoring annual project budgets and manages annual audits by Palmer’s independent accountants.
 In addition to his 20 years of experience in the development, management and tax planning of alternative energy projects for Palmer, Bob has served as Controller in the fields of real estate development and heavy construction.
 He is an Enrolled Agent, licensed by the US Treasury to practice before the IRS.
 Bob has a BS in Business Administration specializing in Finance from the University of Vermont.

-Scott Kaplan is a Senior Analyst with Palmer.
-Scott reviews acquisition and development proposals with a focus on the economic viability of the projects.
+Scott Kaplan reviews acquisition and development proposals for Palmer with a focus on the economic viability of the projects.
 Previously, he worked as a Senior Account/Analyst for the City of Wilmington, Delaware where he was responsible for preparing financial statements for auditors, rating agencies and bond offerings.
 In addition, Scott served on a task force for the privatization of a wastewater treatment facility as well as the development of an economic model for the disposition of a port.
 He holds a BA from Connecticut College and an MBA from the F. W. Olin Graduate School at Babson College.

 Lindsay Deane is an Analyst and Project Manager with Palmer.
 She is a member of the development and financing team with a focus on community wind projects.
 She assesses and manages projects from conception through operation.
 Prior to joining Palmer in 2010, Lindsay was a Teach for America corps member in Oakland, California, for two years where she taught secondary mathematics.
 Lindsay holds a BA in Environmental Studies and Engineering from Dartmouth College and a Masters of Arts in Education from Alliant International University.